vibribbon/Linux_setup/cheatsheets/cheatsheet_terminal.md

 Chars1.character1 replaced by chars2.character1 etc.  -s will replace repeat characters with a single character.
 No chars2 will delete instances. tr -s 'chars1' 'chars2'

+-- cut --
+cut a section of a string
+cut -c <character from>-<character to>

 -- partition management ---------------------
 -- lsblk --